Sign in

 • service review

 Key concepts may differ in their nature and in the structure of their description.
-Definitions introduced in the ITIL® Foundation: ITIL 4 Edition publication and the associated glossary are not altered but may be amended, with further commentary, in the practice guides.
+Definitions introduced in the ITIL Foundation and its associated glossary are not altered but may be amended, with further commentary, in the practice guides.
 Definitions introduced in the ITIL 4 Specialist and Strategist publications also match the definitions provided in the practice guides.

 2.3 Scope